Free Initial Consultation(980) 237-4579

 In any embezzlement case, a lot will rest on the prosecution’s ability to show that you knowingly used your position to convert funds or property into your possession.
 This can be an intricate process, heavily dependent on long paper trails and complicated financial records to comb through.
 Sometimes, innocent miscalculations or resource allocations can be misinterpreted in cases where no actual malfeasance or illicit gain was intended.

-With previous legal experience within the banking industry and extensive instruction at the White Collar Criminal Defense College at Stetson University, lawyers at Randall & Stump, PLLC, are highly-trained in these types of cases.
+With previous legal experience within the banking industry and extensive instruction at the White Collar Criminal Defense College at Stetson University, lawyers at Randall & Stump, Criminal Defense Attorneys, are highly-trained in these types of cases.
 Whether our embezzlement lawyers can avoid charges altogether by making sense of a convoluted financial situation or by presenting evidence on your behalf that highlights the flaws in the prosecution’s case, we will develop a strategy aimed at securing the best possible outcome.

 Our objective in any embezzlement case will always be to obtain the best possible outcome.
 Depending on the circumstances, we may consider making restitution to the party (or parties) who lost their property as a means to forgo criminal prosecution.
 However, this will likely not be available in every situation.
 We will, however, explore every other alternative, including negotiating for a dismissal, a favorable plea agreement, or in the event of a trial, we can use technical motions and evidentiary procedure to control the flow of information and limit the government’s ability to secure a conviction.